 A lifetime contract

-Federal officials of Global Affairs Canada, G7 media officials in Charlevoix, defrauded Canadian photographers of the largest photographic contract in Quebec history.
+Federal officials of Global Affairs Canada, G7 media officials in Charlevoix, seam to have defrauded Canadian photographers of the largest photographic contract in Quebec history.

 AMC issued a tender of $ 75,000.00 with international criteria for participation which were almost inaccessible and received no response as expected.